-The Christian Dior museum is my choice for day 3 of my Normandy Advent Calendar.
-This stunning villa in Granville is called Les Rhumbs.
+The Christian Dior museum is housed in this stunning villa in Granville called Les Rhumbs.
 It was Christian Dior’s childhood home and is set in delightful gardens.

 The villa was built at the end of the 19th century and bought by Dior’s parents in 1906 – a year after he was born.
 Dior and his family lived there until 1910 until they moved to Paris but retained it as a holiday home.
 The family returned to Granville during the First World War and returned to Paris in 1918.